UW-AppliedPopulationLab/AmericanFactFinder2PostgreSQL/readme.md

 1. **Download** files from American FactFinder.

-	2. Uncheck  **"Include descriptive data element names"** option
+	1. Uncheck  **"Include descriptive data element names"** option

-	3. Select **"Data and annotations in a single file"** option
+	2. Select **"Data and annotations in a single file"** option

 	3. Download one geography at a time

 2. Place the downloaded files in the src folder in the correct geography sub-folders

-3. In the terminal cd to this directory

-4. **Config** Create a "config.py" file with your database information.
+3. **Config** Create a "config.py" file with your database information.
 For an example, see example_config.py

-5. **Edit Master Script** By default, the system will look for files in the following folders: census_tract, county, county_subdivision, places, and state.
+4. **Edit Master Script** By default, the system will look for files in the following folders: census_tract, county, county_subdivision, places, and state.
 You can change this by editing the "dir_opts" variable directly.

-6. Run master_script.py from a shell
+5. Run master_script.py from a shell

-7. Copy out build/meta_lookup.js to a permenant location
+6. Copy out build/meta_lookup.js to a permenant location

 ### Files